The Exorcist (novel): Radio

 starring Robert Glenister as Father Karras, Lydia Wilson as Regan, Teresa Gallagher as Chris MacNeil, Karl Johnson as Detective Kinderman, Bryan Dick as Father Dyer, Alexandra Mathie as The Demon and Ian McDiarmid as Father Merrin.

+Theatre

 A stage adaptation of the novel was written by John Pielmeier and premiered at Geffen Playhouse in Los Angeles in July 2012.
 It was directed by John Doyle and starred Brooke Shields, David Wilson Barnes, Richard Chamberlain, Emily Yetter, Harry Groener, Roslyn Ruff, Manoel Felciano, Tom Nelis, and Stephen Bogardus.
 The play made its UK premiere at the Birmingham Repertory Theatre in October 2016, co-produced by Bill Kenwright.
 The new production was directed by Sean Mathias, designed by Anna Fleischle and starred Jenny Seagrove as Chris, Peter Bowles as Merrin and Adam Garcia as Damien.

-An upcoming 2023 film currently titled as "Untitled The Exorcist film" which is also based on The Exorcist (novel) By William Peter Blatty, and will serve as a direct sequel to The Exorcist and will also be a remake/reboot.
-The film is scheduled to be released by Universal Pictures on October 13, 2023.